What's Trending: CBS Show Format

-The Lupe Fiasco fiasco
+The Lupe Fiasco Incident

 On June 7, rapper/producer Lupe Fiasco was interviewed during the program and said, "My fight against terrorism, to me, the biggest terrorist is Obama in the United States of America."
 On June 20, Lupe Fiasco appeared on the Fox News show The O'Reilly Factor defending his comments.

 Departure from CBS News

 On September 10, 2011 CBS News ended its relationship with Lazar and the show after a tweet was posted by a junior staffer claiming Apple co-founder Steve Jobs had died.
-A formal apology was issued live at the beginning of the September 13 show, Now the show carries on independently through partnerships with Ustream and Livestream.
+A formal apology was issued live at the beginning of the September 13 show, The show carried on independently through partnerships with Ustream and Livestream.
 Marc Hustvedt of Tubefilter wrote, "The show itself is still groundbreaking, and arguably the most polished half-hour live show on the internet right now.
 It brings intelligent people together to talk about top news stories in an informative way."

-In mid-2012, the show rebranded itself and became a daily show covering the most popular videos on YouTube.